Team-10072/ReefScape-RobotCode/README.md

 The Primary Design Goal will include:

 - REV MAX Swerve Base
-- One Stage Rev NEO Motor Driven Elevator
+- Two Stage Rev NEO Motor Driven Elevator
-- Three Pronged "Trident" Intake With a focus on Algea
+- An Algae intake (One brushles motor)
+- An Arm intake (Two Brushless Motors)

 ## Our Targets are: